SecurityNik/pktIntel/README.md

 ## --domain
 - Does domain name threat intelligence.
 - Still very effective.
 However, with DNS over HTTPS and DNS over TLS, this may become less effective over time.
-- Focuses on teh DNS query name.
+- Focuses on the DNS query name.
 - Also focuses on TLS client Hello Handshake record, extracting the Server Name Indication value (SNI)